 The wrong settings of the multiplier and external clock in certain circumstances may cause CPU damage.
-Setting the working frequency higher than the PCI chipset or processor specs, may cause abnormal memory module functioning, system hangs, hard disk drive data lose, abnormal functioning of the VGA card, or abnormal functioning with other add-on cards.
-Using non-specification settings for your CPU is not the intention of this explanation.
-These should be used for engineering testing, not for normal applications.
+Setting the working frequency higher than the specifications of PCI or of processor may cause abnormal memory module functioning, system hangs, hard disk drive data loss, abnormal functioning of the VGA card, or abnormal functioning with other add-on cards.
+Using non-specification settings for your CPU is not the intention of this explanation, for which should be used for engineering testing only, not for normal applications.